-Known/Potential Historic Site Proposed land use Discussion of Potential Impact Mitigation Measures St Saviour's Anglican Church (Site ID: I108) Research and Development St Saviour's Anglican Church was established in 1912 and has been in continued use by the Williamtown community for nearly 110 years.
-The Church is a modest gothic-revival style brick building located near the corner of Cabbage Tree Road and can be seen from Nelson Bay Road.
-It is in good condition with a high degree of integrity, largely unchanged since its original establishment.
-The Structure Plan has included the location of St Saviour's Church as 'public open space 'with the intention of retaining the Church in-situ and ensuring its continued use (Eastern Catchment).
-This proposed continued use unlikely to have any direct impact to the heritage values of St Saviour's.
-In any future detailed planning, development should be prevented from encroaching on the existing heritage curtilage of St Saviour's Anglican Church.
-Ensure adjacent land uses adhere to appropriate setbacks and separation from St Saviour's Anglican Church: New development should be limited to the north/north-west of the Church property (minimum 20 m setback from Church property).
-Avoid incompatible adaptive reuse of St Saviour's Anglican Church.
-Williamtown Public School (Not listed - may have importance to local community) Research and Development The Williamtown Public School is currently not heritage listed and does not satisfy the criteria for heritage listing with the limited information currently available.
+Known/Potential Historic Site Proposed land use Discussion of Potential Impact Management Measures Williamtown Public School (Not listed - may have importance to local community) REZ The Williamtown Public School is currently not heritage listed and does not satisfy the criteria for heritage listing with the limited information currently available.
 This site is likely to hold an intrinsic connection to the Williamtown community who fought to protect it prior to and following its closure.
 This site is currently abandoned and in poor condition.
 The 1860s school building, along with the other buildings on site have been severely vandalised.
 The Structure Plan includes the Williamtown Public School site on the corner of Cabbage Tree and Nelson Bay Roads (Eastern Catchment), however the condition of the buildings and the inherent nature of their construction (single-storey, solid brick structures) and design are not necessarily consistent with the overall vision for the Williamtown SAP.
-As such it is anticipated that these buildings will be considered for removal.
+As such, it is anticipated that these buildings will be considered for removal.
 As this assessment has found Nil heritage values, no impact is anticipated to this site.
-Nil RAAF Base Williamtown (Place ID: 105639) Adjacent Site Nil - Adjacent site RAAF Base Williamtown is located to the north of the Project Area, with the boundary adjacent to the airside boundary of the base.
-There are no structures of contributory importance to the CHL values of RAAF Base Williamtown in proximity to this northern Project Area boundary.
+Nil RAAF Base Williamtown (CHL Place ID: 105639) REZ & SP2 RAAF Base Williamtown is located within the northern section of the Project Area.
+However, there are no structures of contributory importance to the CHL values of RAAF Base Williamtown in proximity to this northern Project Area boundary.
 There are also no significant views or sight lines that will be impacted by the proposed Structure Plan.
 ERM has reviewed the conservation management policies in the current RAAF Base Williamtown Heritage Management Plan (ERM 2021) and found there are no policies regarding the development of adjacent land that need to be considered.
 There are likely to be no impacts to the overall heritage values of RAAF Base Williamtown.
 Nil